Copyright, Carter McNamara, MBA, PhD

 - What Are Operations Manager Job Responsibilities?

 It can seem overwhelming to read about the numerous activities involved in operations management.
-One wonders where they fit into an organization?
+One wonders where they fit into an organization.
 How are they connected?
 This is where a systems view is very helpful.

 Simply put, a system is an organized collection of parts that are highly integrated to accomplish an overall goal.
 The system has various inputs, which go through certain processes to produce certain outputs, which together, accomplish the overall desired goal for the system.

-The primary activities in operations management is a system — they are all integrated and aligned with each other.
+The primary activities in operations management are a system — they are all integrated and aligned with each other.
 The operations manager’s job is to ensure they are all effectively and efficiently working together in order to produce the desired goal of useful goods and services for customers.

 An operations system includes, for example:

-- Inputs — such as expertise, best practices, funding, equipment, facilities and technologies, as well as the customer’s feedback and the overall organization’s strategic priorities
+- Inputs — such as expertise, best practices, funding, equipment, facilities, and technologies, as well as the customer’s feedback and the overall organization’s strategic priorities

 - Processes — such as planning (capacity, product and service design, production, facilities, jobs, inventory, quality control, etc.) and managing productivity to produce high-quality products and services